educelab/volume-cartographer/README.md

 ## Changes
 This fork contains the following changes compared to upstream currently:

-- Fixed some crashes I came across
-- Added volume name into dropdown
-- Ensured that columns in segment table auto adjust their width (so that segment ID is fully visible)
+- Added new shortcuts (see point 1 on feature wishlist) so that now via number keys slice navigation in 1, 2, 5, 10 and 100 steps is available
+- Implemented image dragging/panning via right mouse button
 - Adjusted mouse wheel usage:
   * Mouse wheel + Ctrl = Zoom in/out (as in most image apps); was previously Mouse wheel + Shift in VC
   * Mouse wheel + Shift = Next/previous slice (test-wise for big mouse wheel movements 10 slices; might need to be made user-configurable for different mouse models)
+- Center image slice on mouse cursor during mouse wheel zooming
 - Use spin boxes for slice numbers (they allow proper min/max value handling and mouse wheel can be used to change the numeric value)
+- Added volume name into dropdown
+- Ensured that columns in segment table auto adjust their width (so that segment ID is fully visible)
 - Highlight the toggle button of the currently active VC tool mode
-- Added new shortcuts (see point 1 on feature wishlist) so that now via number keys 1, 2, 5, 10 and 100 steps are available
 - Added a scroll area for the segmentation algorithm parameters, since at least on my screen size, there often was not enough space and all the labels/inputs got visually squished toghether.
+- Fixed some crashes I came across